Skip to main content

 "use client";

-import { Fillo, createClient } from "@usefillo/react";
+import { Fillo, createClient, when } from "@usefillo/react";

 import "@usefillo/react/styles.css";